cslfiu/Android-Security-Updates/README.md

 # 1. Data Collection

 ## Security Updates
 - **Samsung**: Samsung announces the availability of firmware for each <model,CSC> with a unique URL in the format: `https://doc.samsungmobile.com/<model>/<CSC>/doc.html`.
 For instance: [https://doc.samsungmobile.com/SM-G960U1/CHA/doc.html](https://doc.samsungmobile.com/SM-G960U1/CHA/doc.html).
 The `model` and `CSC` information can be retrieved from the device settings.
-To compile a comprehensive list, we generated all possible link combinations using the models from [Samsung's Knox supported device list](https://www.samsungknox.com/en/knox-platform/supported-devices) and [a community-compiled CSC list](https://tsar3000.com/list-of-samsung-csc-codes-samsung-firmware-csc-codes).
-We then queried the database for all potential model and CSC pairs.
-In total, we downloaded 354,165 security updates published between April 2015 and March 2023 pertaining to 275 unique devices .
+To compile a comprehensive list, we generated all possible link combinations using the models from [Samsung's Knox-supported device list](https://www.samsungknox.com/en/knox-platform/supported-devices) and [a community-compiled CSC list](https://tsar3000.com/list-of-samsung-csc-codes-samsung-firmware-csc-codes).
+We then queried the database for all potential models and CSC pairs.
+In total, we downloaded 354,165 security updates published between April 2015 and March 2023 pertaining to 275 unique devices.

 - **Xiaomi**: Xiaomi releases firmware via an official API.
 We downloaded historical data from [a third-party website](https://github.com/XiaomiFirmwareUpdater/miui-updates-tracker/blob/master/data/latest.yml) that's been fetching official security updates every six hours since 2018.
-This dataset currently comprises 2,286 security updates, spanning from December 2014 to June 2023.
+This dataset currently comprises 2,286 security updates from December 2014 to June 2023.

-- **Oppo**: Oppo updates firmware on their regional software update websites, e.g., [Updates for Oppo A11k in India](https://support.oppo.com/in/software-update).
+- **Oppo**: Oppo updates the firmware on their regional software update websites, e.g., [Updates for Oppo A11k in India](https://support.oppo.com/in/software-update).
 We constructed all possible country-device pairs, resulting in data from 1,144 pairs, totaling 9,416 security updates across 72 devices and 35 countries.

 - **Google**: Google publishes firmware images for Pixel and Nexus devices on [a dedicated website](https://developers.google.com/android/images).
 We identified the security patch levels using [build numbers table](https://source.android.com/docs/setup/about/build-numbers).

 ## Support Lists

-- **Samsung**: Samsung's [list of supported devices](https://security.samsungmobile.com/workScope.smsb) distinguishes between devices receiving monthly, quarterly, biannual support, and wearable devices that get security updates.
+- **Samsung**: Samsung's [list of supported devices](https://security.samsungmobile.com/workScope.smsb) distinguishes between devices receiving monthly, quarterly, and biannual support, and wearable devices that get security updates.
 We downloaded 508 snapshots of this list from the [Wayback Machine](https://web.archive.org/web/20230401000000*/https://security.samsungmobile.com/workScope.smsb), ranging from October 2017 to March 2023, capturing 258 unique devices.

 - **Xiaomi**: We downloaded Xiaomi's supported devices from [Wayback Machine](https://web.archive.org/web/20210501000000*/https:/www.mi.com/global/service/support/security-update.html) and EOL product list from [this dedicated page](https://trust.mi.com/misrc/updates/phone?tab=policy).